jcpaiva-fgpe/a69da0b0-71d7-49e9-8359-b4209de0658d/exercises/763afc17-0f80-4758-bc22-4f229e589301/statements/bfe756cb-15de-4a2c-bb25-b62b4f400309/en_README.md

 Output
 ------

-If there is a week where everyone can, indicate the start date of the vacation in the format: day number followed by a space followed by `June`, `July`, `August` or `September`.
-Otherwise the word `inconsistent`.
+If there is a week where everyone can, indicate the start date of the vacation in the format: day number followed by a space followed by `Junho`, `Julho`, `Agosto` or `Setembro`.
+Otherwise the word `inconsistente`.

 Examples